popkidxtech/TELEGRAM-MAIN/README.md

    #### Note:

 - **Here is a [DEMO VERSION](https://t.me/giftedmd_bot) of this bot project.
 You can test it out for 🆓**
-- **Downloaders and Ai Won't Work Until You Insert apiKeys in th set.js file.
-[THE DEMO VERSION](https://t.me/giftedmd_bot) has it's Downloaders and Ai Working.**

 - Gifted-Md Telegram bot project is designed to automate tasks, respond to commands, and integrate with external services or APIs, offering users a robust interactive experience.